Asteroids and Comets

 Asteroid Image courtesy of NASA

-The gravitational pull from the orbits of Mars and Jupiter can force asteroids and asteroid debris to be sent hurdling through space into the paths of the planets' orbits.
-Asteroids hit planets and their moons regularly.
-About once per year, Earth's atmosphere is hit by a car-sized asteroid that burns up before it can do any harm.
+The gravitational pull from the orbits of Mars and Jupiter can force asteroids and asteroid debris out of the asteroid belt and send them hurling through space into the paths of other planets' orbits.
+Asteroids hit planets, moons and other asteroids regularly.
+Most asteroids entering the Earth's atmosphere break apart before they can do any harm.
+Scientists carefully monitor near-Earth asteroids that approach Earth’s orbit and may pose a possible impact hazard.

 Ceres image